aghmnl/covenal-wellness-challenge/README.md

     git clone https://github.com/aghmnl/covenal-wellness-challenge
     ```
 2. Open the project in a recent version of Android Studio (e.g., Iguana or newer).
+3.  **Important:** Add your own `google-services.json` file from a Firebase project into the `app/` directory for the project to build.
-3. Let Gradle sync all dependencies.
+4. Let Gradle sync all dependencies.
-4. Build and run the app on an emulator or physical device.
+5. Build and run the app on an emulator or physical device.

 ---